uPortal-Project/WebproxyPortlet/README.md

 are built and run in non-Java environments allowing a site flexibility for integrating content with many different technologies.

-WebproxyPortlet v2 Gateway SSO is a feature that allows uPortal to sign on to any remote system even if the remote system does not share any authentication information with uPortal.
+WebproxyPortlet v2 Gateway SSO (DEPRECATED) is a feature that allows uPortal to sign on to any remote system even if the remote system does not share any authentication information with uPortal.
 Gateway SSO will submit login information to the remote system and then redirect to that remote system.
 Other SSO solution assume that uPortal has authenticated to some system, such as CAS and will then trust CAS to say the user is authenticated.
 In this system, the authentication information is